-Finally, subject to necessary approvals, the Board of Directors intends to make an interim dividend payment of €0.10 per share out of FY2019 income during the first week of April 2020 to complete the implementation of the quarterly distribution policy.
+Finally, subject to necessary approvals, the Board of Directors had also intended to make an interim dividend payment of €0.10 per share out of FY2019 income during the first half of April 2020 to complete the implementation of the quarterly distribution policy.
+The Board of Directors confirms this announcement and specifies that an interim dividend of 0.10 euro will be paid on April 23, 2020, with payment on April 27, 2020.